 Dr Angela Hodge, Reader: plant-soil-microbe interactions particularly those involving mycorrhizal fungi and nutrient cycling in soil systems

-Dr Louise Jones, Lecturer: RNA biology and post-transcriptional control of gene expression
+Dr Louise Jones, Senior lecturer: RNA biology and post-transcriptional control of gene expression

 Dr Frans Maathuis, Reader: plant nutrition and stress, molecular mechanisms of ion uptake and translocation

-Professor Simon McQueen-Mason, plant cell wall biology for second generation liquid biofuels and understanding extensibility
+Professor Simon McQueen-Mason, Director of the Centre for Novel Agricultural Products (CNAP) and Chair of Materials Biology: plant cell wall biology for second generation liquid biofuels and understanding extensibility

 Dr Kelly Redeker, Lecturer: soil-plant-atmosphere system for exchange of nitrogen, sulfur, chlorine, bromine and iodine